eg-ctf/AffinityCTF2019-Quals/README.md

 ```[raw audio samples] = [LRLRLRLRLRLR...]```.

-L and R are numbers for left and right channel.
+L and R are numbers for left and right channels respectively.

 Let's write python script to extract the samples: